mrenvoize/koha-testing-docker/README.md

 ## Proxied `KTD`

-`KTD` ships a configuration for launchinig a local proxy which has two benefits:
+`KTD` ships a configuration for launching a local proxy which has two benefits:

 * Allows running all services on port 80
-* Allows running several `KTD` instances in parllel
+* Allows running several `KTD` instances in parallel

 ### Start the proxy